Sharp PC-7000: Components

 Sharp included a BIOS setup utility in ROM, allowing the user to set the time and date of the computer's internal clock and calendar; to invert the display's colors; and to switch between clock speeds, among other parameters.
 In addition, the user can adjust the backlighting intensity through this utility, as well as the duration of time after which the backlighting shuts off while the computer remains idle.
 These latter two settings preserve the life of the backlighting: when the backlighting is shut off, a lamp illuminates an indicator on the panel to the right of the screen.
 An internal fan keeps the power supply cool.

 Expansion

 Along with the aforementioned 8087 coprocessor and RAM expansion options, users could also have ordered a proprietary video card allowing them to hook up an external monitor with RGBA input to the computer.
-A Hayes-compatible internal modem operating at 300/1200 bps was another option, as was an expansion unit that provided a 10 MB hard drive and three ISA expansion slots.
+A Hayes-compatible internal modem operating at 300 or 1200 baud was another option, as was an expansion unit that provided a 10 MB hard drive and three ISA expansion slots.

 Yet another option was a thermal-transfer printer, named the CE-700P, that clips onto the bottom of the computer and connects to its parallel port.
 The CE-700P is capable of printing graphics at 480 dpi as well as onto transparency foil directly, as well as normal printer paper.
 The printer also supports landscape orientation and multiple typefaces.